-- 1) Reminder of expectation

-- 2) Warning, clear choice given and pupil's name recorded on amber chart

-- 3) Sanction given:

-- Complete work at 'Time Out' table

-- Sent to partner class to complete work

-- Complete work at break/lunchtime

-- It is hard to define how much time a child should miss of their playtime / lunchtime, as it will vary for different aged children, but it was agreed that children have a right to a playtime.
-Therefore, time spent completing work at these times should be limited to 5 minutes of a playtime and 10 minutes of a lunchtime.

-- Complete 'Time to Think' sheet at break/lunchtime

-- Although it is hard to define exact timings that children should reflect on their behaviour, it was agreed that children in Years R and 1 (Eden and Hendra) should spend 5 minutes completing these (often with adult support), children in Years 2, 3 and 4 (Prosper, Karslake and Melbur) should spend 15 minutes completing these, and children in Years 5 and 6 (Drinnick and Rosemellyn) should spend 20 minutes completing these.

-- Teacher talks to parent at end of day
+- 1) Reminder of expectation - 2) Warning, clear choice given and pupil's name recorded on amber chart - 3) Sanction given: - Complete work at 'Time Out' table - Sent to partner class to complete work - Complete work at break/lunchtime - It is hard to define how much time a child should miss of their playtime / lunchtime, as it will vary for different aged children, but it was agreed that children have a right to a playtime.
+Therefore, time spent completing work at these times should be limited to 5 minutes of a playtime and 10 minutes of a lunchtime. - Complete 'Reflection' sheet at break/lunchtime - Although it is hard to define exact timings that children should reflect on their behaviour, it was agreed that children in Years R and 1 (Eden and Hendra) should spend 5-10 minutes completing these (often with adult support), children in Years 2, 3 and 4 (Prosper, Karslake and Melbur) should spend 10-15 minutes completing these, and children in Years 5 and 6 (Drinnick and Rosemellyn) should spend 15-20 minutes completing these. - 'Reflection' sheets are often completed by the child with their Class Teacher.
+However, for more serious incidents, including those at playtime / lunchtime, or for incidents that are persistent / frequent, the Class Teacher will liaise with the Headteacher about which member of staff will supervise the child completing their 'Reflection' sheet. - Teacher or Headteacher talks to parent at the end of the day.